 The ownership of a dog can be transferred in the same manner as other property, namely by agreement, or can be transferred pursuant to animal control laws dealing with stray dogs.

-Ownership of a dog can be fixed by a clearly written agreement.
-Minimum requirements for such agreements can be found at Adoption Organization Liability for Dog Bites.
-When a dog owner wants to retain ownership of his dog, but has to board it with another person for a significant period of time, issues relating not only to ownership but also veterinary care and other special requirements of the dog can be dealt with by a written agreement, such the Agreement for the Temporary Care of a Pet, drafted by Attorney Kenneth Phillips (and available for free by clicking the link).
+Minimum requirements for contracts to permanent transfer dog ownership can be found at Adoption Organization Liability for Dog Bites.
+When a dog owner wants to retain ownership of his dog, but has to temporarily board it with another person for a significant period of time, issues relating to ownership, veterinary care and other special requirements of the dog can be dealt with by a written agreement such the Agreement for the Temporary Care of a Pet, drafted by Attorney Kenneth Phillips (and available upon request by contacting him through this website).

 Some rescue groups make an adoptor sign a contract saying essentially that the organization retains ownership of the dog.
 Sometimes the contract says that ownership can revert to the organization upon the occurrence of a condition subsequent.
 There was a famous illustration of this a couple of years ago, when Ellen DeGeneres gave away a dog which was allegedly "stolen back" by the people who originally placed it with Ellen.

 It is inadvisable to use such clauses.
 The organization would be held liable for dog bites in any state that has a dog bite statute.
 There could be other consequences too -- all of the duties of dog ownership would fall on the organization and not on the person who actually should be carrying out those duties, namely the custodian of the dog.